gpandyar/CLEMEA-DEVWKS-1020/README.md

-**This concludes the workshop DEVWKS-1020 for Network Assurance Engine APIs.
+**This concludes the workshop DevNet Create 19 for Network Assurance Engine APIs.
 We hope you have learnt how easy it is to fetch events from NAE using REST APIs.**</br>

 Please provide your feedback